 - Double-layer fabric prevents blisters

-- Ergonomically shaped for running
+- Ergonomic foot shape for running

-- Quick-drying and anti-odour design
+- Quick-drying and anti-odour

 And don’t worry, you’ll also benefit from a moisture-wicking design that is guaranteed to keep your feet dry and comfortable.